Ketanpolawar/Ketanpolawar/README.md

 Hands-on experience with PowerBi and Tableau
 Knowledge of machine learning algorithms and implementation in Python.

-Programming languages: Python, C, Java, JavaScript, HTML, CSS, PHP,C,
+# Programming languages:
+Python
+C
+Java
+JavaScript
+HTML
+CSS

 🔗 LinkedIn:  linkedin.com/in/ketan-polawar